German transport firms turn offshore headache into profits

 Offshore wind farms, driven by stronger and steadier winds at sea, are proving to be more efficient than their onshore counterparts and a growing area of interest throughout Europe.

 For BLG, a haulage and transport firm founded in 1877, the logistics of offshore wind energy is an important new business area.
-The group is aiming to make revenues around 15-20 million euros in the segment this year, or up to 1.8 percent of expected sales.
+The group is aiming to make revenues around 15-20 million euros (18.5-24.6 million dollars) in the segment this year, or up to 1.8 percent of expected sales.

 Wellbrock believes this could grow to 50-100 million euros by 2016 or 2017.